wahyu6070/wahyu6070.github.io/_posts/2023-12-23-Upload-Sourceforge.md

 - Use **scp** to upload via *script.sh* with many files automatically.

 ## Conclusion
-In conclusion, using SSH via the terminal is the most effective solution when we want to upload large files and large numbers to SourceForge, from LDA we upload via a web browser.
+In conclusion, using SSH via the terminal is the most effective solution when we want to upload large files and large numbers to SourceForge, rather than uploading via a web browser.